ernestablankson-beep/ernestablankson-beep/README.md

 # Hi, I'm Ernest Blankson

-**Director-level cybersecurity, GRC, and AI governance.** I build the programs that turn security from a project portfolio into an operating rhythm &mdash; risk appetite the board approves, controls the auditor can trace, dashboards leadership reads, and evidence pipelines that work in production.
+I build programs that turn security from a project portfolio into an operating rhythm &mdash; risk appetite the board approves, controls the auditor can trace, dashboards leadership reads, and evidence pipelines that work in production.

 This profile pins four end-to-end, open-source programs I designed and wrote.
 Each is the answer to a question that comes up in every director-level interview.